 In addition, the squatter must have paid property taxes for a total of 5 consecutive years.
 Below are other requirements that a squatter must meet before qualifying for an adverse possession claim.

 Here, “hostile” doesn’t allude to violence.
 In legal terminology, it can take 3 definitions:

-One, “hostile” may mean the simple occupation of a building or a piece of land.
+One, a “hostile” claim may mean the simple occupation of a building or a piece of land.
 The person squatting doesn’t necessarily have to know that the property belongs to someone else.

-Two, it can mean that the squatter indeed knows that they are occupying someone else’s property.
+Two, the claim can mean that the squatter indeed knows that they are occupying someone else’s property.

 And three, “hostile” can mean that the squatter isn’t aware that the document they are relying on is in fact incorrect or invalid.

 Besides just occupying the property, the squatter must also treat the property like their own.
 This means, for example, by maintaining it or beautifying it.

 The squatter cannot try to hide the fact that they are living there.
 Even the property owner themself should be able to tell that there is someone occupying the property, should they decide to investigate.

 For an adverse possession claim to go through, besides meeting the aforementioned requirements, the squatter must have had continuous possession of the property for at least 15 years.